Skip to content

 Tomcat Servlet Applications Only

-TeeFilter requires a Tomcat-based Servlet web application (Spring MVC).
-It is not available for Jetty or reactive applications (Spring WebFlux).
+The starter registers TeeFilter only when Tomcat is on the classpath and the application is Servlet-based (Spring MVC).
+It is not available on Jetty or on reactive applications (Spring WebFlux).

 Enable TeeFilter